 Holly Lea Village is a retirement village at 123 Fendalton Road, Christchurch (the “Village”) offering accommodation and services in residential apartments for people in their retirement and aged 70 years or over.
 The Village combines delightful old world charm with every modern convenience.
 Holly Lea is a boutique retirement village set on three acres of well maintained grounds and surrounded by well established trees and tailored gardens.
 The village is just a short stroll to Mona Vale, Deans Bush, Fendalton Library and Fendalton Mall.
 The village offers a range of architecturally designed studio, one and two bedroom apartments.
 All apartments have well appointed kitchens, bathrooms, underfloor and ceiling heating.

 The village offers a range of facilities for the enjoyment of residents.
-There are a choice of lounges and sun rooms, restaurant, gymnasium, cinema, library, activities room and workshop.
+There are a choice of lounges and sun rooms, restaurant, gymnasium, cinema, library and activities room.

 We are focused on providing access to a range of optional, organised activities and regular events and outings, offering you the freedom to be as active and as social as you choose.
 Whatever your interests, there will be something for you to enjoy.
 An example of some of the activities available include: